ARM-software/AVH/DoxyGen/infrastructure/src/mdk.md

 Project build and debug on VHT can be done in the similar way as any other Keil MDK project:

- - Press _Rebuild_ button in uVision toolbar (or use `F7` hotkey).
+ - Press _Rebuild_ button in µVision toolbar (or use `F7` hotkey).
- - Start the debug session from uVision toolbar (or with `Ctrl-F5`).
+ - Start the debug session from µVision toolbar (or with `Ctrl-F5`).
 The model executable window should pop up ( with `C:\WINDOWS\system32\cmd.exe`) but it will stay empty during the session.
  - A Telnet client will start if configured accordingly in the project.
 Program output should be expected there.
- - Debug the project as usual with available uVision functionality.
-Refer to [uVision User's Guide](https://www.keil.com/support/man/docs/uv4/) for details about user interface and debug capabilities.
+ - Debug the project as usual with available µVision functionality.
+Refer to [µVision User's Guide](https://www.keil.com/support/man/docs/uv4/) for details about user interface and debug capabilities.

 ## Project Export {#mdk_cprj_export}

 Universal [.cprj format](https://arm-software.github.io/CMSIS_5/Build/html/cprjFormat_pg.html) is required for building the program with Arm Virtual Hardware cloud environment.
 So it is important to keep the MDK project files and the _cprj_ file synchronized.
-For that after saving modifications in the MDK project go to the uVision menu [_Project_ - _Export_](https://www.keil.com/support/man/docs/uv4/uv4_ui_export.htm) and select _Save project to CPRJ format_.
+For that after saving modifications in the MDK project go to the µVision menu [_Project_ - _Export_](https://www.keil.com/support/man/docs/uv4/uv4_ui_export.htm) and select _Save project to CPRJ format_.